 - such other functions as are determined by the Minister.

 The Privacy Committee has six members appointed by the Minister responsible for Privacy in South Australia.
-The Minister currently responsible for Privacy is the Deputy Premier, the Hon John Rau MP.
+The Minister currently responsible for Privacy is the Deputy Premier, the Hon Vickie Chapman.
 The Privacy Committee reports directly to the Minister and provides advice on privacy issues.

 The Privacy Committee meets at six weekly intervals.